This is radioactive

 It’s 1:23am on April 26 1983.

 Outside the gates, but still some distance from Chernobyl, the people of Pripyat stir in their beds.
 They may have heard the sirens before, shrugging it off now as just another drill.
 It might be complacency but perhaps it is hope, either way they can roll over and go back to sleep ignorant of the disturbing lies and inevitable dread coming their way.
 It takes 36 hours before Pripyat is evacuated.
 Once the enormity of the disaster is realized.
 Finally 43,000 people are given 2 hours to gather up their treasured possessions, what they can carry, before being herded on to buses and driven away from their homes forever.
 But they are told it will only be for a few days.
 In reality Pripyat won’t be inhabitable for 20,000 years.
-They’re building a concrete dome over the remains of Reactor 4.
-It’s not quite finished yet.
+They’ve built a concrete dome over the remains of Reactor 4 now.
+It was finally finished in 2017.
 Sometimes I wonder if the ghosts of the place prefer to haunt alone, free to listen to the rustle of the leaves in the trees as nature slowly reclaims the concrete and steel for her own playground.

 Now, 33 years later, Chernobyl is slowly becoming accessible again.
 It is by no means safe, and radiation still prowls the streets and hides in the doorways, but if you are willing to take a chance you can spend a short amount of time in the abandoned city.
 A delicate but eerie sadness pervades the place and you can almost touch the lost dreams left behind along with the forgotten toys, decaying library books, empty pools and overturned furniture.

 One soul who dared to enter this still very dangerous place is the very talented P1xels, bringing back to us these amazing images from within the confines of this abandoned concrete wilderness .... and inspiring me endlessly.